brandon-m-wang/cs198-75/src/web-hw/hw8.md

         app.use(morgan("common"));
       lang: javascript
   - type: ps
-    paragraph: "Now, we'll define some routes for your API endpoints.
+    paragraph: "Now, you'll define some routes for your API endpoints.
 Because this application is attempting to recreate a microservices approach to building functionality, each endpoint handles a function independent of the others.
       The three endpoints you'll be building handle users, posts, and